 - What You

-The Peter G. Peterson Foundation commissioned the poll by the Global Strategy Group and North Star Opinion Research to survey public opinion on the national debt.
-The nationwide poll included 1,006 U.S. registered voters, surveyed by telephone between December 15 and December 18, 2014.
+The Peter G. Peterson Foundation commissioned a poll by the Global Strategy Group and North Star Opinion Research to survey public opinion on the national debt.
+The nationwide poll included 1,004 U.S. registered voters, surveyed by telephone between December 14 and December 17, 2015.
 The poll has a margin of error of +/- 3.1%.
 The poll examined voters’ opinions on the national debt, political leadership, and America’s fiscal and economic health.

 Thinking about our national debt over the last few years, would you say your level of concern has increased or decreased?

 |Decreased a little||11%|

 When it comes to addressing our national debt, would you say things in the United States are heading in the right direction or do you think things are off on the wrong track?

 Some people say that addressing the national debt should be among the President and Congress' top 3 priorities.
 Do you agree or disagree?

 And when it comes to our national debt, do you think it is an issue that the President and Congress should spend more time addressing or less time addressing?

 |A lot more time||58%|

 |A little more time||23%|